avanitanna/avanitanna.github.io/_projects/fake_news_detection.md

     Illustration of a cascade (used to construct the graph we use).
 A cascade refers to a news diffusion tree produced by a source tweet referencing a URL and all of its retweets.
 </div>

-Then, we evaluated the performance of GNN models (employed in PyTorch) on multiple social media datasets.
+Then, I evaluated the performance of GNN models (employed in PyTorch) on multiple social media datasets.

 <div class="row">